 This pattern has become popular again with the release of Google Now, which stacks information rich cards vertically to display a long list of launch points into the app, or quick context based actions.

-Other recent applications use Cards as the main way to navigate and interact with content.
-E.g. when you swipe a card down to remove it from the screen - a new card replaces it.
+Many recent applications use Cards as the main way to navigate and interact with content.
+E.g. when you swipe a card down to remove it from the screen — a new card replaces it.

 Other styles of card interaction include swiping left on the top card in the stack to skip the content; swiping right to move the content to a new pile, the ‘keep' pile, the most well know example of this style is Tinder.